-Businesses which accept Visa card payments have some news this month!
+Businesses that accept Visa card payments have some news this month!
 The Visa Fraud Monitoring Program (VFMP) recently made updates to their dispute conditions, specifically to a set of rules called Dispute Code 10.5.
 The changes are important to know because there are nasty penalties for businesses that don’t adhere to the rules.
 Read on for details.

 But first things first:

 The Visa Fraud Monitoring Program (VFMP) is an initiative by Visa that helps merchants identify and lower excessive fraud activity.